jdurham2009/Configure-DHCP-Windows/README.md

 - How DHCP reservations work and when to use them (e.g. printers, servers)
 - The fundamentals of DHCP leasing and scope exclusions

 ---

----

 ## 📁 Files Included
-- `images/` — Screenshot folder (upload your screenshots here)
+- Images — Screenshot folder (upload your screenshots here)
-- `README.md` — This documentation file
+- README.md — This documentation file

 ---

-> 📌 **GitHub Tip:** Add this project to your resume GitHub link as part of your networking portfolio.
-It shows real Windows Server skills in a lab setting!